RationallyPrime/connectwise-etl/Current_Work.md

-# Current Work: Phase 4 Implementation
+# Current Work: Phase 4 Implementation ✅ COMPLETED

 ## OneLake-Focused Data Structure Implementation

-We have completed Phase 4 of the implementation plan, which focused on aligning output with Microsoft Fabric OneLake conventions.
+We have successfully completed Phase 4 of the implementation plan, which focused on aligning output with Microsoft Fabric OneLake conventions.
 The implementation consists of the following changes:

 ### 1. OneLake Utilities (`fabric_api/onelake_utils.py`)